jeras/verilator/docs/guide/exe_verilator.rst

 .. option:: --autoflush

-   After every $display or $fdisplay, flush the output stream.
+   After every :code:`$display` or :code:`$fdisplay`, flush the output stream.
    This ensures that messages will appear immediately but may reduce performance.
 For best performance call :code:`fflush(stdout)` occasionally in the C++ main loop.
 Defaults to off, which will buffer output as provided by the normal C/C++ standard library IO.

 .. option:: --bbox-sys

-   Black box any unknown $system task or function calls.
+   Black box any unknown :code:`$system` task or function calls.
 System tasks will become no-operations, and system functions will be replaced with unsized zero.
 Arguments to such functions will be parsed, but not otherwise checked.
 This prevents errors when linting in the presence of company